jenkinsci/warnings-ng-plugin/README.md

 - hierarchy?
 Actions and Graphs
 - Quality gate full implementation (as well as Result Evaluation)
 - Different views possible for downstream plugins?
+- Different properties for warnings in downstream plugins?
+- SCM link for blame information